bootstrapworld/curriculum/lessons/Algebra2/exploring-linear-models/langs/en-us/slides.md

 {layout="Investigate"}
 # Fitting Linear Models

 Pyret includes a function called `fit-model`.
-Find its Contract on the @dist-link{Contracts.shtml, Contracts Page}. @pathway-only{_If you're working with a printed workbook, the contracts pages are included in the back._} Like `scatter-plot`, it consumes columns for our _labels_, our @math{x}s and our @math{y}s.
+Find its Contract on the @dist-link{Contracts.shtml, Contracts Page}.
+Like `scatter-plot`, it consumes columns for our _labels_, our @math{x}s and our @math{y}s.
 However, it __also consumes a function!__ It produces a scatter plot, with the function graphed on top of it.

 ---